raywall/fast-service-toolkit/CONTRIBUTING.md

-# Contributing to beego
+# Contributing to fast-service-toolkit

-beego is an open source project.
+fast-service-toolkit is an open source project.

 It is the work of hundreds of contributors.
 We appreciate your help!